Cyber-Finn/Brute-Force-Password-Hash-Cracker/README.md

     ///     The app can definitely be improved and made to be more efficient,
     ///         but it is PURPOSELY designed to be user-UNfriendly and developer-UNfriendly to increase the difficulty of turning it into a cyber-weapon.
     ///             I also wrote this over a weekend, and will likely improve it at some point in the future - but may not release the improved version to public, for obvious reasons.
+    ///
+    ///    ** What you will come to understand from using this tool is:
+    ///        Having a long password (12 chars, for example) isn't enough Security, if you're only using the same 5 characters to create that password.
+    ///          (You can test this by changing "passLength" to 12, and using 5 unique characters in the "chars" array, then inputting a random 12-character password in the Console, and seeing how long it takes to reverse-engineer)
+    ///            You absolutely need to use longer passwords with more combinations of characters and symbols.
+    ///                 You should also avoid using the same passwords for different sites/systems.
 /// </SUMMARY>

 ///<HOW_THE_APP_WORKS>